jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 ### Transmissions

-It's may be a good idea to [log](aspects.md#logging) the messages that are transferred over a [`Connection`](#connections).
-This can be helpful for troubleshooting and debugging, but keep in mind that it can have an impact on performance and storage, so use this feature with care.
+It may be a good idea to [log](aspects.md#logging) the messages that are transferred over a [`Connection`](#connections) line.
+This can be helpful for troubleshooting and debugging.
+But keep in mind that it can have an impact on performance and storage, so use this feature with care.

 Integrations